Package 'brulee'

 momentum

-A positive number usually on [0.50, 0.99] for the momentum parameter in gradient descent. (optimizer = "SGD" only)
+A positive number usually on [0.50, 0.99] for the momentum parameter in gradient descent. (optimizers "SGD", and "RMSprop" only, ignored otherwise).

 batch_size

-An integer for the number of training set points in each batch. (optimizer = "SGD" only)
+An integer for the number of training set points in each batch. (optimizer != "LBFGS" only, ignored otherwise)

 stop_iter